eldun/eldun.github.io/_drafts/rt-part-3.md

 +		vec3 centerAt(double time) const;

 +		vec3 centerStart, centerEnd;
-+		double timeToTravel;
++		double moveStartTime, moveEndTime;
 		double radius;
 		material *material_ptr;
 	};
 	</code></pre>

 Checking for a hit remains mostly the same - we just account for moving spheres by calculating the centers at specific times.
-If you need a refresher on the implementation details of sphere collisions, check [here]({{ site.url }}/2020/06/19/ray-tracing-in-one-weekend-part-two.html#simplifying-ray-sphere-intersection ).
+If you need a refresher on the implementation details of sphere collisions, check [here]({{ site.url }}/2020/06/19/ray-tracing-in-one-weekend-part-two.html#simplifying-ray-sphere-intersection).
+I stray from Shirley's code a small amount here by actually checking if the sphere has moved yet, is moving, or has stopped moving.
+The result can look a little [goofy](#wait-then-move-sphere), but I like having the option for more interesting motion, and the code feels a bit less ambiguous than Shirley's:
+> I’ll create a sphere class that has its center move linearly from center0 at time0 to center1 at time1.
+Outside that time interval it continues on, so those times need not match up with the camera aperture open and close.

 `sphere.h`:
 <pre><code class="language-diff-cpp diff-highlight">